 I've run this blog post on St. Nicholas before, but that's fine.
 I don't have much more to say about this holiday.
-And like many of us, I'm a bit pressed for time this week, between the end of Thanksgiving travels, a Church Council meeting, and coming into the home stretch of several academic terms.
+And like many of us, I'm a bit pressed for time this week, between the end of Thanksgiving travels, relatives arriving tomorrow, and coming into the home stretch of several academic terms.

 It's always a bit of a surprise to realize that Saint Nicholas was a real person.
 But indeed he was.
 In the fourth century, he lived in Myra, then part of Greece, now part of Turkey; eventually, he became Bishop of Myra.
 He became known for his habit of gift giving and miracle working, although it's hard to know what really happened and what's become folklore.
 Some of his gift giving is minor, like leaving coins in shoes that were left out for him.
 Some were more major, like resurrecting three boys killed by a butcher.